Peperomia Ruby Cascade [pep-er-ROH-mee-uh] is a dark leaf trailing plant and part of the peperomia plant genus.

 Soil and Transplanting

 Ruby peperomia grows best in peat-based compost instead of using regular potting soil.
+Always use a new pot with drainage holes.

 Frequent repotting may harm the plant.
 As it’s a slower grower, replanting shouldn’t be needed for several years.

-Transplant mature plants in the spring, before new growth begins.
+Transplant mature plants in the spring before new growth begins.

 Grooming isn’t needed unless the trailing vines grow too long.

-Cut back the growth on this house plant at the end of the fall season, before the plant goes mostly dormant for the winter.
+Cut back the growth on this house plant at the end of the fall season before the plant goes mostly dormant for the winter.

 Avoid heavy pruning.
 Excessive pruning may inhibit growth and damage the plant permanently.